These word meanings and name derivations of

 numerous invaluable and unfailingly generous biographical contributions

 and corrections.
-Without his knowledge and help, this would
+Without his knowledge, help, and almost inconceivable to me amount of work, this would

 I have been extremely fortunate to have been able to benefit